Picture of HAHTravels

 Powered by GetYourGuide

 Clifden, Ireland is a wonderful village to explore in Ireland and has a great castle hotel to add to your itinerary.
+It is close to attractions like Connemara and Kylemore Abbey.

-Ireland’s Castle Hotels
+Ireland’s Castle Hotels in the Connemara Region

 A castle hotel was an experience we had on our Ireland itinerary.
 We chose The Abbeyglen in Clifden.
 We had a great stay here.
 This castle hotel was unique, beautiful and had a great Irish breakfast.
 I loved the key to our room (pictured below).
 Abbeyglen is an affordable option, if a castle hotel is on your Ireland itinerary.